-The treadmill is equipped with two different stop functions, which behave as follows:
+The treadmill is equipped with three different stop functions, which behave as follows:

-If the user Then the treadmill belt And the console Pulls on the lanyard attached to the safety clip and trips the restart switch.
-Slows to a stop.
-Shows the words PUSH TO RESET SWITCH.
+If the user Then the treadmill belt And the console Pulls on the lanyard attached to the safety clip and trips the restart switch Slows to a stop Shows the words PUSH THE RESET SWITCH.
 On some console models, an arrow points toward the Restart switch.
-Presses down on the red STOP button.
-Slows to a stop.
-Shows that the exercise workout is paused.
+Presses down on the red STOP button Slows to a stop Shows that the exercise workout is paused.
+Steps off of the running belt for a preset amount of time Slows to a stop Shows that the exercise workout is paused.

-The restart switch is located just below the console and immediately behind the red STOP button, as shown in the following figure.
-When it is tripped, the bar pops up, displaying the words PUSH TO RESET on its front side.
-The treadmill does not operate while these words are visible.
+The restart switch and the red STOP button are located just below the console, as shown in the following figure.
+When the switch is tripped, the button pops up.
+The treadmill does not operate until the button is returned to its normal position.